WNKT

-WNKT (107.5 FM) is a sports radio station licensed to Eastover, South Carolina and serves the Columbia, South Carolina market.
+WNKT (107.5 FM) is a sports radio station licensed to Eastover, South Carolina, and serves the Columbia, South Carolina, market.
 The Cumulus Media outlet is licensed by the Federal Communications Commission (FCC) to broadcast with an effective radiated power (ERP) of 40 kW.
-The station goes by the name 107-5 The Game.
-Its studios are located in downtown Columbia, SC and the transmitter is west of St. Matthews, South Carolina.
+The station goes by the name “107.5 The Game”.
+Its studios are located in downtown Columbia, South Carolina and the transmitter is west of St. Matthews, South Carolina.